 Does this sound familiar?
 Do we see any correlation to our modern history with this graphically explicit narrative recorded in Judges 19?
 We ask His blessing and yet we have asked Him to Remove Himself from His rightful place.

 Let us heed the admonition found in the close of today’s chapter:

-I am neither a theologian nor a preacher, but today as I searched for Him in this chapter of Judges, I came away with the sinking feeling He was removed; and I fear He is Removed from this chapter of the United States as well.
+I am neither a theologian nor a preacher, but today as I searched for Him in this chapter of Judges, I came away with the sinking feeling He was Removed; and I fear He may be Removed from this chapter of the United States as well.

 Daniel, the prophet, lived in a time when the consequences of Him Removed brought tremendous discipline through exile and captivity by a pagan nation.
-Should we expect any less?
+In truth, should we expect any less?